 Securing our facilities and limiting the coming and going of only individuals with a direct need to access the facilities to provide a safe environment for all eligible patrons, staff, and children is of the highest priority.
 Patrons with a Common Access Cards (CAC) must register the card with the Children and Youth Programs where their child(ren) are enrolled to gain access.
 Patrons without CAC access will require sponsors to complete a Hardening Access Card Request form to be considered for approval/issuance.
 Access cards will not be issued for any patron that holds a CAC card.
 Loss of and replacement of a Hardening Access Card will cost \$5.00.
+You will not be admitted into the facility without your CAC/Access card.
 All families will need to create a 4 digit security code to be used for emergency contacts to access the facilities.
 Please only provide this security code on a need to know basis to ensure safety.